SendMeBread/InputTransfer/README.md

 ```
 pip install pyautogui twisted
 ```
-The other packages: subprocess, multiprocessing, os, keyboard, and time, _should_ come with your Python 3
+The other packages: subprocess, multiprocessing, os, keyboard, sys and time, _should_ come with your Python 3
 ---
 # WIP